Feminism in South Korea: Korean women's movement

 In 1953, South Korea enacted a provision to punish women who have had abortions as a criminal law, completely prohibiting women from having abortions.
-Later, in 1973, the Mother and Child Health Act enacted a law specifying the reasons for allowing some abortions, allowing some abortions, saying that pregnant women within 24 weeks can have abortions with the consent of their spouses only for five reasons.
+Later, in 1973, the Mother and Child Health Act enacted a law specifying the reasons for allowing some abortions, saying that pregnant women within 24 weeks can have abortions with the consent of their spouses only for five reasons.
 However, even after the enactment of the law, abortion was not effectively enforced as a private culture provision, and in 2009, a private organization called the Pro-Life Medical Association led to the discourse on the right to life of the fetus and insisted on the effective execution of abortion.
 At the same time, on August 23, 2012, the Constitutional Court found that the abortion punishment clause under the criminal law was not unconstitutional, and the crime of abortion was revived.

 About four years later, in May 2016, the murder of exit 10 of Gangnam Station caused controversy over hate crimes against women.
 As a result, a campaign to commemorate the victims began, and social awareness of misogyny and discourse on women's rights began to form.
 In September 2016, legislation was announced in connection with the amendment to the enforcement regulations of the Medical Law during the Park Geun Hye government.
 The amendment to the enforcement regulations and enforcement ordinances concerned administrative dispositions for medical personnel who performed abortions, and accordingly, the obstetricians and gynecologists declared a complete suspension of abortion surgery.
 After that, women's groups staged a 'black protest', and the bill was temporarily withdrawn.
 These black protests and the murder of exit 10 of Gangnam Station served as the catalyst, and offline rallies related to women's human rights began to be held in earnest in various parts of Korea, raising interest in abortion crimes.

 After the inauguration of the Moon Jae In government, members of the Internet community and existing women's movement groups such as the Korean Women's Association began to launch a 'joint action to abolish the crime of abortion for all'.
 On September 30, 2017, women's organizations filed a national petition with the Blue House, and various women's organizations shouted the slogan "my body, my choice" offline.
 This social discourse has expanded to political discourse around the country.